 - Bizarre is unusual.
 A fair is a bazaar.

 - Do not use.
 See Nondiscriminatory Language.

 - Capitalize in reference to the web-based, course management system designed to allow students and faculty members to use online materials and activities that complement face-to-face teaching; otherwise, lowercase.

 - A bloc is a coalition of groups or nations with a common goal.
 Block has multiple definitions, but it does not mean a political alliance.

 Board of Trustees

 - Capitalize Board of Trustees.
-Use board lowercase on second reference or abbreviate with BOT.
+Use board lowercase on second reference or abbreviate as BOT.

 - Do not capitalize the word trustee unless it comes before the name as a formal title.

 - Nobel laureate and AUC Trustee Ahmed Zewail delivered the lecture.

 - Ahmed Zewail, Nobel laureate and AUC trustee, delivered the lecture.